2023 Start Strong for Long Day Care program guidelines

 3.1 Calculation of funding

-To support the principle of universal access and to meet commitments under the Preschool Reform Agreement and Early Years Commitment, Start Strong will provide:
+To support the principle of universal access and to meet commitments under the Preschool Reform Agreement, Start Strong will provide:

 - program funding (Program Payment) scaled for enrolments above and below 600 hours, with loadings for: